Andrew Yang Net Worth

 He has been endorsed by a number of people including Tesla and SpaceX founder, Elon Musk, Zappos founder Tony Hseih, actor Donald Glover, actress Teri Hatcher, actor and doctor Ken Jeong, and comedian Dave Chappelle.

 Yang has received campaign donations from Twitter co-founder and CEO Jack Dorsey, actors Nicolas Cage and Noah Centineo, Weezer frontman Rivers Cuomo, and Internet personality Ryan Higa.

 In an August 2020 interview with CNN, Yang called Donald Trump's attempt to delay the presidential election another distraction from his disastrous handling of COVID-19.
 Yang recounted the stat that 72% of Americans feel they are living in the worst time of their lives, which do not bode well for Trump's chances, according to Yang.

 Personal Life: Andrew Yang married Evelyn Lu in 2011.
 They have two sons, one of whom is autistic.

-Yang attends attended the Reformed Church of New Paltz.
+Yang attends the Reformed Church of New Paltz.
 He considers himself spiritual and has said that his journey is still in progress.